The government sets the eligibility criteria for support funds, and Workbridge is responsible for making sure these criteria are met.

 Cost of disability

-You must establish that you have extra costs that a person without a disability doing the same job would not have.
+You must establish that you have extra costs that a person without a disability doing the same job or training would not have.

 The costs must be a direct consequence of your disability or impairment.

 You must live in New Zealand and be either a New Zealand citizen or a permanent resident.